 Suggested dosage for cocoa:

-Dosage notes: Milk chocolate and white chocolate contain little to no cocoa.
+Dosage notes: Skip the milk chocolate and white chocolate products since they don’t contain very much cocoa.
 (43)

 Among the most common spices in the world, garlic has been shown to enhance nitric oxide production.
 Many studies are conducted using aged garlic extract.
 But fresh dietary garlic can also be consumed as a supplement.
 (44)